voioo/iac-pulumi-seminar/pages/section-3.md

 Questions to ask:
 - "When might state drift occur?"
-- "How often would you refresh?"
+- "How would you refresh the state?"
-- "What's your backup strategy?"

-Demo preparation:
-- Show state drift example
-- Demonstrate refresh
-- Show backup/restore
 -->
+---
+hideInToc: true
 ---

 # Language Benefits